bigbigmdm/IMSProg/README.md

 ![Redo](img/redo64.png) redo, and the ![Search](img/hexsearch64.png)
 search/replace.
 The `[Ctrl+A]` key used to update the CRC24 checksum.
 The `[Ctrl+G]` key used to move the cursor to the entered address.
 The `[Ctrl+L]` key is used to fill the hex editor buffer with a special test array.
 The `[Ctrl+M]` key used for compares the results of the last and penultimate chip read or file open operation.

 ![compare](img/compare_files_en.png)

+### Programmer type
+The `Main menu -> Programmer`  item is used to change the programmer type.

 ### List of hotkeys: